 AI is already used in digital marketing on a large scale today.
-Companies, marketing agencies, and individuals are adopting advancements and advantages offered by AI.
+Companies, marketing agencies, and individuals are adopting AI’s advancements and advantages.

-Read this article to understand the many types of AI and how it can affect publishers, advertisers and overall daily marketing processes.
+Read this article to understand the many types of AI and how they can affect publishers, advertisers, and daily marketing processes.

 What is AI?

 AI stands for artificial intelligence, and it’s the ability of computer systems to look at content, data, and social platform usage in a human-like way.
-It has a cognitive ability, which is different from traditional computing.
+It has a cognitive ability that is different from traditional computing.

 Why is AI Important for Marketers?